-This is known as “The Authority Style.”
-The teacher regards his student more as an object rather than as equal person in the activity.
-For this reason, the teacher disjoints himself from the group.
-This authority teacher is in sole control.
-This style is more renowned in tertiary institutions.
-The authority method can work when working with older students, who require memorization and do not demand teacher’s criticism.
+It is known as “The Authority or Lecture Style.” and is seen as a teacher-centered approach to learning.
+This is because this teaching style offers very limited to no student participation.
+The authority teacher is in sole control and disjoints himself from the group.
+This teaching style is more renowned in tertiary institutions, and lessons are common in the standard classroom setting.
+The authority method can work with older students, who require memorization and do not demand teacher criticism.

-We do not recommend to use this teaching style in your classes as the it restricts the students in participating.
-The teacher has no contact with the students, and this has adverse effects on student’s performance and evolution.
-The students motivation drops.
+The lessons are very well planned and do not give much room for spontaneous activities.
+This teacher-centered teaching style restricts the students from participating.
+The authority has little contact with the students, and this has adverse effects on students’ performance.
+The student’s motivation can drop.
 Some students repel such effects, and this could cause conflicts.
 Due to this, students could lose their self-esteem and independence.

-This type of teaching style is also known as coach style.
+This type of teaching style is the “The Coach Style.”
 It is similar to the authority style.
-During teaching, a teacher might involve multimedia presentations or different frontal class activities.
-This style is advisable for subjects where you can give a full comprehension of a topic only by demonstrating.
-For example, teaching music, science, humanities, etc. This teaching style also limits communication between the teacher and student.
+A teacher might involve multimedia presentations or different frontal class activities during classroom teaching.
+This teaching style is advisable for subjects like music, science, humanities, etc., where you can give a full comprehension of a topic only by demonstrating.
+This teaching style also limits communication between the demonstrator and student.

 3. Teacher as a Facilitator

 This method is the “The Facilitator Style,” a student-centered teaching approach to learning and promotes critical thinking skills.
 The facilitator’s primary job is to coach and facilitate and energize the active learning proceedings by building a suitable logical and emotional environment in the classroom.
 This method of teaching develops self-directed learning.
 Each student should look for answers and information’s through research.